TensoriumCore/Tensorium_MLIR/README.md

 # Tensorium_MLIR

 A symbolic-to-MLIR codegen tool for numerical relativity.
-This project parses LaTeX expressions of spacetime metrics with a custom C++ parser and automatically generates C++ or MLIR code for initial data in numerical relativity.
+This project parses LaTeX expressions or MLIR dialect based files of spacetime metrics with a custom C++ parser and automatically generates lowered MLIR code for initial data in numerical relativity.

 ## Why this project?